rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Furthermore, for our indexes we use [Kyoto Cabinet](http://fallabs.com/kyotocabinet/){:.mandatory}, which provides a highly efficient memory-mapped B+Tree implementation with compression support.
 OSTRICH immediately generates the main `SPO` index and the auxiliary `OSP` and `POS` indexes.
-In future work, OSTRICH can easily be modified to only generate the main index and delay auxiliary index generation to a later stage.
+In future work, OSTRICH can be modified to only generate the main index and delay auxiliary index generation to a later stage.
-Memory-mapping is required so that not all data must be loaded in-memory when queries are evaluated, which would not always possible for large datasets.
+Memory-mapping is required so that not all data must be loaded in-memory when queries are evaluated, which would not always be possible for large datasets.
 For our delta dictionary, we extend HDT's dictionary implementation with adjustments to make it work with unsorted triple components.
 We compress this delta dictionary with [gzip](http://www.gzip.org/).
 Finally, for storing our addition counts, we use the Hash Database of Kyoto Cabinet, which is also memory-mapped.